cloudfox/sKugies/30 - Tutorials/Programming/01 - Foundation/Conditions.md

 Taking you value of your expression you match it with a case value.
 If you find a match run all statements below it until you hit a break.
 This means you can run the statements in other cases.
 This is known as fall-through.
 Once a break is hit no more code in the switch is run.

 If you don't find a matching case value then the default case is run (if you included one).

+#### Switch Vs if else

+Basically for longer lists switches are more efficient as they will use a jump table.

+There are ways you can make you can make if else more efficient depending on how things are ordered and nested.
+If you know certain conditions are more likely you want to check those first.

+Most of the time the best way is going to be whichever is the easiest to read and maintain.

 ---